top of page

 ree

-Servius, a 4th-century Latin grammarian and commentator on Virgil, extensively quoted Cato the Elder because his historical work, Origines, was a crucial and relatively rare source of early Roman history.
+Plutarch, a renowned historian, recounts the founding of Rome.
+He references Servius, a 4th-century Latin grammarian, who extensively quoted Cato the Elder.
+Cato's historical work, Origines, serves as a vital source for early Roman history.
 The passage in Virgil describes the establishment of the Trojan colony of Acesta in Sicily.

 Les origines : (fragments) by Cato, Marcus Porcius, 234 B.C.-149 B.C.
 (Servius, ad Verg.
 Aen.
 5.755 quoting Cato, Origines)